 Jeffrey S. Hagen concentrates his practice in the area of tax law, with an emphasis on international, corporate and estate planning matters.
-A primary focus of his practice is ensuring the viability and effectiveness of complex domestic and international transactions, including analyzing those transactions which may involve corporate inversions.
+A primary focus of his practice is ensuring the viability and effectiveness of complex domestic and international transactions, including analyzing those transactions for potential corporate inversions.
 Mr. Hagen also advises on the Tax Cuts and Jobs Act as well as tax treaties and the international information reporting regimes, the Common Reporting Standard and the Foreign Account Tax Compliance Act.

-Mr. Hagen spoke in May 2018 in New York and Miami at conferences sponsored by the Transnational Tax Network on the elimination of the 30-day rule for CFCs to “check the box” and how that has impacted U.S. resident children receiving corporate shares from non-U.S. resident parents.
-He also spoke in May 2017, also in both New York and Miami, on the topic of Information Reporting for Transactions between Single Member LLCs and Foreign-Related Parties.
+Mr. Hagen is the Chair of the Tax Committee of the International Law Section of the Florida Bar.
+He has spoken in Mexico City, New York and Miami at conferences sponsored by the Transnational Tax Network regarding pre-immigration tax planning, the elimination of the 30-day rule for CFCs to “check the box,” and changes under information reporting regimes for single member LLCs.
 Mr. Hagen attended international lectures in Brussels in 2016 for young attorneys, became a member of the Florida Bar in 2015, and is a member of the Tax Section of the Florida Bar.

 Mr. Hagen earned his B.A. in 2012 from the University of Michigan; his J.D, with honors, in 2015 from the University of Florida Levin College of Law; and his LL.M. in Taxation in 2016 from the University of Florida Levin College of Law.